Last Updated on June 1, 2023 by Kapuluan

 Hair and Nails

-Dull hair and flaky, brittle nails, (like dry skin) are caused by a lack of the proper building blocks for your body to continue to grow strong, shiny hair and flexible nails that have a healthy sheen.
+Dull hair and flaky, brittle nails (like dry skin) are caused by a lack of the proper building blocks for your body to continue to grow strong, shiny hair and flexible nails that have a healthy sheen.
 Without saturated fat, your nails and hair will be dull and brittle.
-By eating 2 tablespoons of coconut oil daily, you should notice a difference within three to five days.
+By eating two tablespoons of coconut oil daily, you should notice a difference within three to five days.

-Eating coconut oil also makes the skin softer, smoother, and more elastic, so that the appearance of cellulite is naturally reduced over time.
+Eating coconut oil also makes the skin softer, smoother, and more elastic, so the appearance of cellulite is naturally reduced over time.

 Side Effects When First Using Virgin Coconut Oil?

-Persevere and you will see why coconut oil has been revered as food, medicine, and beauty treatment by millions of people in tropical communities for thousands of years.
+Persevere, and you will see why coconut oil has been revered as food, medicine, and beauty treatment by millions of people in tropical communities for thousands of years.